Alpharetta, Georgia: Attractions and events

-The Milton Log Cabin was built by Future Farmers of America students during the 1934–35 school year and resembles life during the late 19th century.

-Ameris Bank Amphitheatre is a 12,000-capacity outdoor venue that serves as the summer home of the Grammy Award-winning Atlanta Symphony Orchestra and hosta acts like the Dave Matthews Band, Rod Stewart, Steve Miller Band and the Eagles.
+Ameris Bank Amphitheatre is a 12,000-capacity outdoor venue that serves as the summer home of the Grammy Award-winning Atlanta Symphony Orchestra and hosts acts like the Dave Matthews Band, Rod Stewart, Phish, Steve Miller Band and the Eagles.

-North Point Community Church is based in Alpharetta.
-It is the main campus of North Point Ministries, the nation's largest church organization, run by evangelical preacher Andy Stanley.
-The campus welcomes more than 5,000 people every Sunday.

-The Alpharetta Symphony Orchestra (AlphaSO) is an orchestra based in Alpharetta.

-The Walk of Memories is at American Legion Post 201 and pays tribute to veterans of the U.S. Armed Forces, community and friends, through a brick walk inscribed with the names of all Georgia residents killed in service during and after World War II.
-A separate section is reserved for those who served in the military and survived.
-A tank and helicopter are on display.

 The Alpharetta Big Creek Greenway is a 6.1 mi, 12 ft concrete path that meanders through the woods along Big Creek, offering a place to walk, jog, inline skate and bike.
 The path includes additional mountain bike trails.

-The Taste of Alpharetta is an annual food festival featuring food from local restaurants, live music, and art exhibits.
+The Taste of Alpharetta is an annual food festival featuring food from local restaurants, live music, and art exhibits during May.

 The Wire and Wood Alpharetta Songwriters Festival in downtown Alpharetta is held in October.